 This graph shows the electricity capacity (in GWs) along the vertical axis, and study-scenario instances along the horizontal axis.
 The bar graphs indicate the total capacity in each scenario, and the colours within represent different generation technologies.

 Installed electricity capacity increases from appr.
 1500 GW in the 2040 scenarios to, and further to appr.
 7000 GW in the 2070 scenarios.
-Much of the increase in capacity is driven by solar and wind capacity, with declines seen in coal capacity over time.
-We also observe that while all three studies concur regarding the key role of solar and wind, there is far less consensus regarding technologies which can viably provide flexible or firm sources of low-carbon power to balance out the intermittency of renewable energy.
+Much of the increase in capacity is driven by renewable capacity, with declines seen in coal and oil and gas capacity over time.
+We also observe that while all three studies concur regarding the key role of renewable energy, there is far less consensus regarding technologies which can viably provide flexible or firm sources of low-carbon power to balance out the intermittency of renewable energy.
 While IEA highlights the role of batteries, TERI-Shell is hopeful of hydrogen-based technologies, and CEEW cautiously considers roles for carbon capture and storage, or hydrogen across various scenarios.

 Scelerisque ullamcorper.
 Metus pede lorem erat magnis quis morbi sagittis auctor vitae dui, id dolor.
 Hac elementum ridiculus justo pulvinar maecenas pulvinar.
 Nibh ad faucibus, porta molestie iaculis facilisi at nec fringilla proin quam volutpat congue amet platea suspendisse, conubia parturient.